nigeleke/lingora/README.md

 [Site](https://nigeleke.github.io/lingora) \| [GitHub](https://github.com/nigeleke/lingora) \| [API](https://nigeleke.github.io/lingora/api/lingora/index.html) \| [Coverage Report](https://nigeleke.github.io/lingora/coverage/index.html)

+__Note: This is a work in progress, and is not yet ready for general use.__

+_Despite the test suite, not all functionality has been tested, and there are likely to be bugs._

 **lingora** is a free and open-source localization management program that analyses fluent translation files highlighting discrepancies between reference and target language files.